Quantum modified inertia: an application to galaxy rotation curves: Fundamental dynamics principles reshaped by quantum bounds

+Although the phenomenology explored here operates in a low-acceleration regime reminiscent of MOND, the present approach is conceptually different.
+In particular, the acceleration limit introduced in this work is not a transition parameter interpolating between two dynamical regimes, but rather a lower acceleration bound motivated by quantum and relativistic considerations, without the introduction of empirical interpolation functions.

+We first present the construction of the theory, derive the corresponding dynamical relation and propose a conjecture on the nature of the acceleration bounds.
+We then investigate the implications of the minimal acceleration for galaxy rotation curves using two different morphological systems (DDO~52 and the Milky Way), as well as for the radial acceleration relation (RAR), wide binaries at large separations, and the baryonic Tully-Fisher relation (TFR).
+Finally, we discuss the domain of validity of this SR-extended modified dynamics and briefly explore its possible cosmological implications.

-\subsection{Fundamental dynamics principles reshaped by quantum bounds}
+\section{Fundamental dynamics principles reshaped by quantum bounds}

-With this objective in mind, it is proposed to insert quantum bounds on acceleration into the principles of dynamics by using special relativity.
-Special relativity is suitable for treating accelerations produced by any force, except for strong gravitational regimes.
+SR is suitable for treating accelerations produced by any force, except for strong gravitational regimes.
 For the moment, we consider a force in the general sense of the definition without specifying its nature, and we try to derive a general expression of the principle of dynamics.
-Acceleration in special relativity has been extensively studied, notably by Rindler who described the motion of a uniformly accelerated rod \cite{rindler_kruskal_1966}.
-This demonstra\-tion lays on the clock hypothesis, which is a generally accepted assumption that the time dilation affecting a clock's rate does not depend on the acceleration, but only on the instantaneous velocity.
-This effect has been experimentally verified \cite{bailey_measurements_1977,roos__1980}.
-However, several studies on maximal (proper) acceleration emphasize that the clock hypothesis may be violated and that Lorentz transformations could be insufficient to describe accelerating observers in special relativity \cite{brandt_maximal_1989,torrome_theories_2018, friedman_maximal_2011, perelman_maximal_2022}.
-This point will be presented in the Discussion section.\\ In special relativity, the proper acceleration $\alpha$ is the acceleration experienced by an object of mass $m$ and measurable with an accelerometer, which measures the quantity $\boldsymbol{\alpha}=\mathbf{F}/m$, where $\mathbf{F}$ is the proper force.
+Acceleration in SR has been extensively studied, notably by Rindler who described the motion of a uniformly accelerated rod \cite{rindler_kruskal_1966}.\\ In SR, the proper acceleration $\alpha$ is the acceleration experienced by an object of mass $m$ and measurable with an accelerometer, which measures the quantity $\boldsymbol{\alpha}=\mathbf{F}/m$, where $\mathbf{F}$ is the proper force.
 Thus, proper acceleration is relative to an inertial observer who is instantly and momentarily at rest relative to the accelerated object.
 The proper acceleration is different from the coordinate acceleration $\textbf{a}$ which is dependent on the chosen coordinate system.
-The proper acceleration for uni-directional constant acceleration can also be expressed using other parameters:
+For arbitrary direction of the velocity $\boldsymbol{v}$, the three-coordinate acceleration $\boldsymbol{a}$ can be expressed as a function of three-proper force $\boldsymbol{F}$ and the Lorentz factor $\gamma=(1-v^2/c^2)^{-1/2}$: